All the ‘Bridgerton’ houses and where to find them in real life

 The house was used for many movies including Emma, Pride & Prejudice, Sense & Sensibility, Tomb Raider (2017) and other popular Netflix shows like The Crown and Outlander.

+And it’s not just the grounds of the palatial estate that are used as filming settings.
 On the inside, the Wilton House boasts carefully maintained 17th-century interiors, splendid staterooms, and a world-famous art collection by renowned artists such as van Dyck, Pieter Brueghel, Rembrandt van Rijn, and Richard Wilson.

 In fact, many Bridgerton indoor scenes were filmed inside the Wilton House, including indoor shots of Queen Charlotte’s palace, Lady Danbury’s house, of course, the Duke of Hastings’, as well as interior shots of Simon and Daphne’s house in the country.